Gods of Egypt (film): Plot

-Absorbing Thoth's brain, Osiris's heart, Horus's eye and wings from Nephthys, Set confronts Ra aboard his solar barge.
-Ra explains Set's mistreatment were tests to prepare him to take Ra's place as defender of the world against Apophis.
-Dismayed, Set decides to destroy the afterlife to become immortal, using his new powers to overpower Ra.
-Taking Ra's spear and casting him off the barge, Set frees Apophis to consume the mortal and underworld realms.
+Absorbing Thoth's brain, Osiris's heart, Horus's eye, and Nephthys' wings, Set confronts Ra aboard his solar barge.
+Ra explains Set's mistreatment and impotency was a test to prepare him to take Ra's place as defender of the world against Apophis.
+Dismayed, Set decides to destroy the afterlife to become immortal and uses his new powers to overpower Ra.
+Set takes Ra's spear and throws him from the barge, freeing Apophis to consume the mortal and underworld realms.
+As Apophis attacks, Anubis closes the gates to the afterlife.
+Not wanting an afterlife without Bek, Zaya refuses Hathor's gift and encourages Bek to return to Egypt and help Horus defeat Set.

-As Apophis attacks the gates to the afterlife are closed.
-Zaya, having refused Hathor's gift for not wanting an afterlife without Bek, encourages Bek to return to the mortal world and help Horus stop Set.
-As Horus battles Set atop an obelisk, Bek defeats and kills Urshu, before removing Horus's other eye from Set's armor, mortally wounding himself in the process and falling from the great height.
-Regaining his power to transform, Horus saves Bek from falling over retrieving his eye and flies him to safety, realizing that his true destiny was to protect his people.
+As Horus battles Set atop an obelisk, Bek kills Urshu before removing Horus's other eye from Set's armor, mortally wounding himself in the process.
+Regaining his power to transform, Horus flies after Bek, realizing his true destiny is to protect his people.
 With renewed strength, Horus outmaneuvers and kills Set.
 Finding Ra wounded in the aether, Horus returns his spear, allowing Ra to repel Apophis and Anubis to reopen the gates.

-A child returns Horus's other eye and the god lays a dying Bek in Osiris's tomb beside Zaya.
-For his deeds, Ra offers to bestow Horus with any power, Horus asks that Bek and Zaya be brought back to life.
-Ra grants his wish and the other gods are restored, except Horus's parents, who had already passed into the afterlife.
+A child returns Horus's other eye and the god lays Bek in Osiris's tomb beside Zaya.
+For his deeds, Ra offers to bestow Horus with any power and Horus asks that Bek and Zaya be brought back to life.
+Ra restores Bek and Zaya, as well as the gods who had not already passed into the afterlife.
 Horus is crowned king and declares access to the afterlife will be paid with good deeds in life.
-Bek is made chief advisor and gives Horus Hathor's bracelet; Horus leaves to rescue her from the underworld.
+Bek is made chief advisor and gives Hathor's bracelet to Horus, who leaves the to retrieve her from the underworld.

 Cast

-In addition: Rachael Blake plays Isis, the wife of Osiris; Emma Booth plays Nephthys, sister of Isis and wife of Set; and Lindsay Farris provides as the voice of an older Bek, who narrates the film.
+In addition: Lindsay Farris provides as the voice of an older Bek who narrates the film.
+Yaya Deng and Abbey Lee also appear as Astarte and Anat, goddesses of war who are loyal to Set and ride giant fire-breathing cobras.
+Goran D. Kleut provides the voice and motion-capture of Anubis, the jackal-headed Egyptian god who leads Zaya into the underworld.
+Alexander England provides the voice and motion capture of Mnevis, the leader of the Egyptian Minotaurs that work for Set and can assume a human form.
+Kenneth Ransom provides the voice and motion capture of the riddle-giving Sphinx that guards the entrance to Set's pyramid.